 Because most coverage options can be matched across insurance companies, I think what you are really looking for is the best customer service/claims support for the best cost.
 Right off the bat, I know Geico probably wouldn't be an option for you with a leased vehicle.What is an ADOT Code?

-The code for it should be listed on your ID card from Travelers.
-If you don't see it on there call Travelers Customer service line.My daughter got into an accident using my vehicle, will my insurance pay for the damages she caused?
+Your ADOT code should be listed on your ID card from Travelers.
+If you don't see it listed there, contact Travelers Customer service.
+The ADOT code identifies your insurance company to the state.My daughter got into an accident using my vehicle, will my insurance pay for the damages she caused?

 Normally the liability coverage on your policy should pay for damage caused to another driver, even if your daughter wasn't currently listed on your policy.
 However, some insurance companies require anyone who lives in the household be listed on the policy - either included or excluded in order for them to properly determine the risk.See More Questions